-The initial existing market for nuclear medicine ventilation imaging in the USA for pulmonary embolism alone is estimated to be approximately US\$180 million annually and the Company will be active in two stages.
-The first stage is the current addressable market of US\$90 million, representing approximately 600,000 individual procedures.
-Based on Cyclopharm's experience in the Canadian market, it remains confident that TechnegasTM can achieve a 50% share of the USA market over two to three years, post US market entry, with an 80% share representing around 480,000 procedures per annum achievable over a 5 to 7-year period.
+The initial existing market for nuclear medicine ventilation imaging in the USA for pulmonary embolism alone is estimated to be approximately US\$180 million annually and will be accessed in two stages.
+The first stage is the current addressable existing market of US\$90 million, representing approximately 600,000 individual procedures.
+Based on Cyclopharm's experience in the Canadian market, it remains confident that TechnegasTM can achieve a 50% share of the USA market over 2 to 3 years, post US market entry, with an 80% share achievable over a 5 to 7-year period.

-The second stage of converting the US\$180 million market is through increasing the pulmonary embolism diagnostic market imaged through nuclear medicine from 15% to 30%.
+The second stage will be increasing the pulmonary embolism diagnostic market imaged through nuclear medicine from 15% to 30%.
 In the USA, 85% of all imaging to rule out PE is performed with CTPA.
-Based on global experience, the unique properties of TechnegasTM and the reliability of imaging outcomes enabled by our product, it is projected that the USA nuclear medicine market will adopt the 3-D imaging technique referred to as Single Photon Emission Tomography (SPECT) as opposed to the current 2-D imaging or Planar Imaging.
+Based on global experience, the unique properties of TechnegasTM and the reliability of imaging outcomes enabled by our product, it is projected that the USA nuclear medicine market will adopt the 3-D imaging technique referred to as Single Photon Emission Tomography (SPECT) as opposed to the current 2-D imaging or Planar Imaging predominantly being used in the USA.
 SPECT imaging provides superior outcomes to both Planar and CTPA in the diagnosis of PE.